Henk Wijngaard: Personal life

 Wijngaard is the paternal half-brother of Clarence Edwards, the father of Canadian country singer Shania Twain.

 Wijngaard's "Ik zie de wereld" won the title of Best Non-English Song at the 1978 International Country Music Awards in Bristol, Tennessee.

+In 2026, Henk Wijngaard celebrated 50 years of music with a concert in Nieuwleusen, during which a restored Scania truck was presented.